In the series of firsts: snow holidays!

 HIKING

-Whether you're snowshoeing or simply on groomed trails, you can enjoy long walks with your baby, provided, of course, that they are well protected.
+Whether on snowshoes or simply on groomed trails, long walks with your baby are yours to enjoy, provided of course that he/she is well protected.

-It's very easy with little ones who spend a lot of time sleeping and will do so even more so if they are rocked by your footsteps.
+It's very easy with the little ones who spend a lot of time sleeping and will do so even more when they are lulled by your footsteps.

-Remember to pack everything you need in your backpack: snacks ( our water bottles and biscuits ) and water of course.
+Remember to pack everything you need in your backpack: snacks ( our water bottles and biscuits ) and water, of course.
 And also a thermos of tea or coffee, which you'll be delighted to enjoy with your feet in the snow.
-Yes, yes!
-It's a given.
+Yes, really!
+Absolutely.

 HOT BATHS

-Many resorts now have swimming pools and even aquatic centers.
-Why not take advantage of this opportunity to go splashing around with the family?
+Many resorts now have swimming pools or even entire water parks.
+Why not take advantage of this and have a splash around with the family?
 So, don't forget your swimsuits.

 SLED

-Around the age of one (and even before for the more adventurous), and provided you follow a few basic safety rules (don't go too fast, always accompany your child, avoid crowded toboggan runs and always equip your baby properly), you can definitely introduce your child to sliding.
+Around one year old (and even before for the most daring), and provided that you respect the few basic safety rules (don't go too fast, always accompany your child, avoid crowded sledding slopes and always properly equip your baby), you can absolutely introduce your child to sledding.

-Comfortably nestled against you, he will surely enjoy going quietly down the slope!
+Snuggled comfortably against you, he will surely enjoy the leisurely descent down the slope!

-So, now you're all set for your first mountain vacation with your little one.
-So...
-Enjoy your skiing and head to the mountain restaurant for a break.
+There you go, now you're all set for your first mountain holiday with your little one.
+So... enjoy the slopes and see you at the mountain restaurant for a break.